the riverwalk in san antonio, texas, lined with al fresco umbrella tables along the left bank.

 Tour the Spanish Governor’s Palace

 I mentioned earlier that San Antonio was rich in culture and history, and I certainly wasn’t kidding.
-While The Alamo might be the most famous site in San Antonio to check out, there are many other places, too.
+While the Alamo is perhaps the most famous site in San Antonio to visit, the city also boasts many other notable places.
 Take the Spanish Governor’s Palace, for instance.
 This place is all that’s left of the first Spanish military presence, also known as Presidio San Antonio de Bexar.

-This military garrison was founded in 1718 and served as home and office to the Spanish military from 1722 until the presidio finally ceased the palace in 1836.
+This military garrison was founded in 1718 and served as the home and office of the Spanish military from 1722 until the presidio was finally abandoned in 1836.

 As for admission?
 The cost to explore the palace is minimal.
 Currently, costs are:

-Need a place to cool off or kick back and relax a bit?
-Central Library is a fantastic stop, and since it’s a library, it’s totally free to explore.
+Need a place to cool off, unwind, and relax?
+The Central Library is a fantastic stop, and since it’s a library, it’s totally free to explore.
 However, this library makes its presence known with a bold, beautiful “enchilada red” design.
 So there’s no mistaking it.

 Once inside, adults and kids will have plenty to see, do, and explore.
-There are gobs of interactive learning stations and reading spots.
+There are numerous interactive learning stations and reading areas.
 And this space hosts a variety of fun events that might include:

 Want to see something truly spectacular during your visit to San Antonio?
 Something you can only see once the sun dips across the Texas horizon?
 If you’re nodding your head, then end your day (or begin your night) with a bit of magic at the San Fernando Cathedral.
 This historic church puts on a free light show for all to enjoy.